MicrosoftDocs/win32/desktop-src/Debug/abnormaltermination.md

 ---
-Description: 'Indicates whether the \_\_try block of a termination handler terminated normally.
-The function can be called only from within the \_\_finally block of a termination handler.' ms.assetid: '0ddaef1f-03f0-45fc-9c5e-8d6a26a73245'
+Description: Indicates whether the \_\_try block of a termination handler terminated normally.
+The function can be called only from within the \_\_finally block of a termination handler. ms.assetid: 0ddaef1f-03f0-45fc-9c5e-8d6a26a73245
 title: AbnormalTermination macro
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # AbnormalTermination macro